 Most of the rules pertaining to pre-employment physical exams are covered by the Americans With Disabilities Act (ADA).
 The ADA applies to private companies with 15 or more employees.
 It also applies to state and local government employers, employment agencies, and labor unions.

-This legislation makes it illegal to discriminate against employees or job seekers based on disability.
+This legislation makes it illegal to discriminate against employees, or job seekers, based on disability.
 It also covers a number of other potential areas of discrimination, such as transportation, public accommodations, and access to state and local services.

-Employers are also required to make “reasonable accommodation” for candidates with disabilities in order to enable them to be considered for a job opening.
+Employers are also required to make “reasonable accommodation” for candidates with disabilities to enable them to be considered for a job opening.
 They cannot refuse to consider candidates with disabilities who require accommodation.

 Drug and Alcohol Tests